What is INFO-PASS?

 Procedures for using INFO-PASS

-- Screen patron for eligibility and need for specific resources.
+- Screen patron for eligibility.

 In the case of abuse or non-compliance with rules as they are set forth, an initial phone call should be made by the concerned library in an effort to solve the problem.
 Repeated problems with the same library should be brought to the attention of Network Council.
 Council will review the situation, work with the libraries, and attempt to rectify the problem.
-If there are continuous problems with a library, that library may be dropped from the INFO-PASS program upon review by the network council.
+If there are continuous problems with a library, that library may be dropped from the INFO-PASS program upon review by the Network Council.